Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Inference via generator reconstruction

 The results of Section \ref{sec:upper_bound_r_max} provide an upper bound on the maximal escape rate of all possible underlying generator matrices, which in turn limits the maximal imaginary part of all eigenvalues through Gerschgorin's Circle Theorem.
 Following the notation and reasoning of Section \ref{sec:small_dt}, the $j_i$ are bounded by (cf. Eqs. \eqref{eq:sec2:mu_i} and \eqref{inequ:IM_mu_geq_pi_over_dt})

-Since we assume that the eigenvalues of $\GM$ are non-degenerate, the matrix $U$ has to be diagonal and therefore commutes with the diagonal matrix in brackets in Eq. \eqref{eq:matrix_log_def} and can therefore be ignored.
-Thus, all candidates for permissible generator matrices that solve $\exp(\Delta t L_J)=\GMT=ZDZ^{-1}$ are given by
+\re{Since we assume that the eigenvalues $\lambda_i$ of $\GM$ are non-degenerate and the matrix $U$ in Eq. \eqref{eq:matrix_log_def} has to commute with the matrix $D=\text{diag}(\lambda_1,...,\lambda_N)$, $U$ has to be diagonal as well.
+Thus, $U$ also commutes with the diagonal matrix in brackets in Eq. \eqref{eq:matrix_log_def} and can therefore be ignored.} Thus, all candidates for permissible generator matrices that solve $\exp(\Delta t L_J)=\GMT=ZDZ^{-1}$ are given by

 with $j_i\in\mathbb{Z}$ satisfying inequality \eqref{inequ:bound_j_i_arbitrary_dt}.
 In particular, the number of potential permissible generator matrices is finite.
 It has been shown \cite{cuth73} that the number of potential generator matrices either remains one for all times $\Delta t$ or tends to infinity as $\Delta t \to \infty$, at least as long as the case of degenerate eigenvalues in $\GMT$ is excluded.
 In the peculiar case that the geometric multiplicity of an eigenvalue exceeds one, it is possible to have uncountably many candidate generators due to the additional degrees of freedom in the matrix $U$ in Eq. \eqref{eq:matrix_log_def}.